Jean-Louis Bessé

-Jean-Louis Bessé (born July 5, 1980) is a retired footballer who played as a forward.
-Born in the Ivory Coast, he also played at the international level with the Quebec national soccer team.
+Jean-Louis Bessé (born July 5, 1980) is an Ivorian retired footballer who played as a forward.
+He played at the international level with the Quebec national soccer team.

 Playing career

 Early career

 Bessé began his Canadian career in 2000 in the provincial circuit the Ligue de Soccer Elite Quebec (LSEQ) with Francheville.
 In 2004, he began playing at the college level with UQTR Patriotes.
 After the conclusion of the college season, he was invited to briefly train with the Toledo Slayers of the USL Premier Development League.
 In 2006, he was named the Male Athlete of the Year and was selected to the CIS all-star team.

 He returned to the regional LSEQ in 2006 to play with Trois-Rivières Sélect where he scored 11 goals finishing as the third-highest goalscorer.
 During his stint in Trois-Rivières, he played in a friendly match against Montreal Impact.
 For the remainder of the season, he played in the interprovincial Canadian Soccer League with Laval Dynamites.